Globe

 • Employers are required to provide teleworkers with necessary work tools and bear their installation, repairs and maintenance costs.

-• Employers are required to reimburse employees for teleworking-related expenses which are not normally incurred by employees.
+• Employers must reimburse employees for teleworking-related expenses not normally incurred by them.
 This can include compensation for the use of employees’ own tools and partial reimbursement of employees’ internet services.

 • Remote employees should enjoy the same rights as on-site employees.